-It is difficult to realize how vibrant the commercial core of Harlow once was.
+The commercial core of Harlow was once much more vibrant than it is today.
 As recently as 1990 people in Old Harlow could have purchased most of their daily necessities and many of their long-term ones as well in High or Market Street.
-In High Street alone there were 3 banks, 3 restaurants, 2 butchers, 2 greengrocers, 2 bakeries, 2 newsagents, a pharmacy, a hardware store, an optician, an undertaker, an off-licence, a fish-and-chips takeaway a public library and several estate agents.
-Some of these functions remain, but many have disappeared, too often replaced by the office of an estate agent - of which there are now one in Station Road, 2 in Market Street and 6 in High Street (where there were 7 until one closed in July 2011).
-The Harlow Council has a policy of regulating the number of similar businesses in any particular area, but it is difficult to see how this has been applied to the Old Harlow Shopping Centre.
+In High Street alone there were 3 banks, 3 restaurants, 2 butchers, 2 greengrocers, 2 bakers, 2 newsagents, a pharmacy, a hardware store, an optician, an undertaker, an off-licence, a fish-and-chips takeaway a public library and several estate agents.
+Some of these functions remain, but many have disappeared, too often replaced by the office of an estate agent.
+There is now one estate agent’s office in Station Road, two in Market Street, one in Fore Street and 6 in High Street.
+The number of similar businesses trading in any one area is supposed to be regulated by Harlow Council but it is difficult to see how this policy has been applied in the case of the Old Harlow Shopping Centre.

-The following notes are intended to be more than a contemporary description of the townscape in the immediate vicinity of the Memorial University of Newfoundland Campus.
-They are probably more detailed than strictly necessary, but hopefully they will give you a sense of the interesting history of this small piece of England.
-That they will remind you that Harlow has been successfully adapting to the social and economic changes of the past 900 years.
+What follows is a description of what you will see if you take a walk in High Street, Churchgate Street, London Road or Station Road.
+The aim is to give you a sense of the interesting history of this small piece of England, and to remind you that Harlow has been successfully adapting to the social and economic changes of the past 900 years.

-I have been able to provide descriptions of only a few of the occupants of some of the buildings.
-The list is far from complete.
-But it has not been possible to identify every individual trader, or map the locations in which they lived or worked.
-From archival and anecdotal material I know the names of many butchers, confectioners, saddlers and harness makers, bootmakers, stationers, builders and jobbers, outfitters, drapers, corn merchants and provisioners who traded in this small area of Harlow, but from locations that I have not been able to identify.
-Despite the incomplete record, my hope is that anybody who reads these notes and then goes for a walk along High, Market or Fore Street will remember that the current traders in the various shops are just the most recent in a long line of craftsmen, merchants and entrepreneurs, all of whom have made a contribution to the development of the town.
+I have not been able to identify every individual trader or house occupant, nor map the locations in which they all lived or worked.
+Archival and anecdotal material has provided the names of many butchers, confectioners, saddlers and harness makers, bootmakers, stationers, builders and jobbers, outfitters, drapers, corn merchants and provisioners who traded in this small area of Harlow.
+But in many case their exact location has not been recorded.
+However, as you walk through these streets, you should keep in mind that today’s traders are only the most recent in a long line of craftsmen, merchants and entrepreneurs who have contributed to the development of the town.

 1. 'Listed' Buildings, i.e. those considered by English Heritage to be of particular architectural and/or historic merit are identified by an asterisk (*).